yhagio/tutorialedge.net/content/cloud/aws/python-based-lambda-tutorial.md

 ## Conclusion

 Hopefully, you found this tutorial educational!
-If you require any further assistance then plesae feel free to let me know in the comments section below!
+If you require any further assistance then please feel free to let me know in the comments section below!